top of page

 3. Players must be a minimum age of 18 years old.
 Some locations require players to be 21 years old.
 Call the location for info.

 4. New players will be assigned a valid player number by the Tournament Director when they arrive at the game location and will receive a bonus 500 chip.
 If an established player brings them, that player will also receive the 500 bonus.
 All players should have a valid player number.
 Players must have a number to participate in the major tournaments.
+New players must supply and email and phone number to qualify for points and large events.

 5. All games must have at least 4 players to receive points.
-Player start with 2075 in chips.
+Player start with 2500 in chips.
 Player may give an optional donation up to $5.
-If a player makes a purchase at the venue of at least $5, they will receive a bonus 500 chip.
-These bonus chips must be awarded within the 1st hour of the game.
+If a player makes a purchase at the venue they will receive extra chips.
+These bonus chips must be awarded by the end of the 1st break.
 The player to receive the bonus chips may not be out of chips, all in, or in the middle of a hand.
-Any other promotional bonuses are limited to one per person per night (i.e. if you bring two new players, you will only receive one bonus chip).
 Bonuses may not be shared.

 6. Games are played with blinds, not antes.
 The following structure will be used:

-20/40 20 minutes
+25/50 20 minutes

 50/100 20 minutes